 To swerve, or not to swerve: That is the question.
 Before leaping to an answer, consider these statistics:

 - A collision with some form of wildlife occurs, on average, every 39 minutes.

-- One out of every 17 car collisions involves wandering wildlife.
+- 1 out of every 17 car collisions involves wandering wildlife.

-- 89% of all wildlife collisions occur on two-lane roads.
+- 89% of all wildlife collisions occur on roads with 2 lanes.

 - 84% of all wildlife collisions occur in good weather on dry roads.

 - The average repair cost of a car-deer collision is $2,800.

 - Approximately 200 motorists die in the United States each year from car-wildlife collisions.

 To avoid adding to these statistics, trim your chances of colliding with traversing wildlife by practicing the following precautions: